How to Learn Tagalog: 6 Effective Ways to Learn Tagalog Quickly

 Pinoy BK Channel

 The Pinoy BK Channel has hundreds of videos with songs in Tagalog for kids.
-The host of the video is energetic and sings slowly and clearly.
-You’re sure to have the songs stuck in your head for the rest of the day!
-There are different playlists like Taglish songs (songs in a mix of Tagalog and English), Disney, and Christmas songs.
-All videos have subtitles in Tagalog so it’s easy to follow along.
+The host of the video is energetic and sings slowly and clearly, so it’s easy to stay engaged and entertained.
+All videos have captions in Tagalog to help you follow along.
+There are different playlists like Taglish songs (songs in a mix of Tagalog and English), Disney, and Christmas songs, which I’m sure will make the content appealing to adults, too.
+Overall, this is a great way to become familiar with the pronunciation of the language in a fun way.
 You can listen to the songs on the Pinoy BK YouTube channel.

 Commitment: Low